 Need help choosing where to stay?
 Find the perfect Seville accommodations with this complete guide to the top areas, neighbourhoods & best places to stay in Seville…

-Where to stay in Seville: The best areas, neighbourhoods & hotels
+Where to stay in Seville: Top areas, neighbourhoods & hotels

 The city of Seville is full of attractions that you can marvel at, including historic buildings and crowded markets.
 As you travel between destinations, you’ll notice that each of the best neighbourhoods to stay in Seville has its own distinct feel.

 When deciding where to stay in Seville, think about the attractions you want to see and what type of trip you want to have.

 Barrio Santa Cruz is considered the heart of the city and provides the closest access to the top things to do in Seville.
 To the west, you’ll find the bull ring in El Arenal and a variety of mid-range hotels.

 Triana is across the river and the home of flamenco.
 It’s also got enough tapas bars to keep your stomach full and taste buds satisfied throughout your entire trip.
 There are also many other areas of the city to consider staying in.